liamscarratt-cloud/liamscarratt-cloud.github.io/_pages/teaching.md

 author_profile: true
 ---

-I currently run the 1st Year University Chemistry courses at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
-My teaching practice is informed by ongoing research into the use of AI tools in chemistry education and pedagogy.
+I currently run the first-year university chemistry courses at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
+My teaching practice is informed by my ongoing research into chemistry education and pedagogy, alongside interdisciplinary collaborations with my colleagues at UNSW College.

 UNSW College Courses
 ------